 - 3:00 - 5:00 PM - Interactive Online Q&A with California Stem Cell Scientists:

 Stem cell research scientists across the state will participate in a live chat moderated by CIRM’s Chief

 Scientific Officer Marie Csete.
-Students and the general public can log onto (http://www.vodium.com
+Students and the general public were able to log on

-/goto/cirm/stemcell.asp) and submit a question that will be answered by one of a half dozen
+and submit a question that were be answered by one of a half dozen

 scientists including: Amander Clark, PhD (UCLA), Susan Fisher, PhD (UC, San Francisco), Dr. Larry